visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

 **Please don't!**
 In all likelihood this will not work at all or, worse, it will only partially work and fail in subtle ways that are nearly impossible to diagnose.
-In the unlikely chance it actually does work upon reporting any issues, our first question will be, how was VisIt_ configured/built?
+In the unlikely chance it appears to work upon reporting any issues our first question will be, how was VisIt_ configured/built?
 If VisIt_ is built in a way that is not consistent with how developers routinely build, run and test it, we will not be able to reproduce the issue, debug it, identify work-arounds or otherwise provide sufficient support.

 Apart from the general issues of reproducibility and support, there are many reasons building VisIt_ with pre-installed libraries will likely not work.